-Answer 10D: To be eligible for the WFTC refund, you must generally be eligible for the federal EITC, including satisfying the federal income thresholds for that program; however, in determining the amount of the WFTC refund, the department must first calculate the reduced federal income threshold.
+Answer 10D: To be eligible for the WFTC refund, you must generally be eligible for the federal EITC, including satisfying the federal income thresholds for that program.
+In determining the amount of the WFTC refund, however the department must first calculate the reduced federal income threshold.
 The department determines the reduced federal income thresholds as provided in RCW 82.08.0206 (3)(b).
-If your income exceeds the reduced federal income threshold, but is still below the federal income thresholds, your maximum refund will be decreased, but not below \$50, as follows:
+If your income exceeds the reduced federal income threshold, but is still below the federal income thresholds, your maximum refund will be decreased, but not below \$50, as follows (the below figures reflect the 2022 tax year adjustments to the original statutory amounts):

 - (a) If you have no qualifying children, then the department will reduce the federal income threshold by \$2,500 for the prior federal tax year.
-Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund received by \$0.18 (i.e., the WFTC remittance reduction). - (b) If you have one qualifying child, then the department will reduce the federal income threshold by \$5,000 for the prior federal tax year.
+Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund received by \$0.12 (i.e., the WFTC remittance reduction). - (b) If you have one qualifying child, then the department will reduce the federal income threshold by \$5,000 for the prior federal tax year.
 Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund by \$0.12. - (c) If you have two qualifying children, then the department will reduce the federal income threshold by \$5,000 for the prior federal tax year.
-Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund by \$0.15. - (d) If you have three or more qualifying children, then the department will reduce the federal income threshold by \$5,000 for the prior federal tax year.
-Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund by \$0.18.
+Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund by \$0.18. - (d) If you have three or more qualifying children, then the department will reduce the federal income threshold by \$5,000 for the prior federal tax year.
+Then, for every additional dollar of income you have over the reduced federal income threshold, the department will reduce the amount of refund by \$0.24.

-The department will adjust the WFTC remittance reduction amounts on an annual basis beginning in 2023 in order to align the WFTC program with the federal EITC program.
-These adjustments will be published in an Excise Tax Advisory separate from this rule on the department's website located here XX.
+The department will adjust the WFTC refund reduction amounts on an annual basis beginning in 2023 to align the WFTC program with the federal EITC program.